 Identifying authoritative B2B sources for backlinks

-When venturing into the link-building facet of off-page SEO, you should know that not all backlinks benefit your SaaS website.
+When venturing into the link-building facet of off-page SEO strategy, you should know that not all backlinks benefit your SaaS web page and overall site.
 Moreover, engaging in bad link-building practices will do more harm than good, especially with Google tightening its rules around this strategy.
-For your reference, here are some practices that you should avoid when putting up your link-building strategy:

-- Buying links in the black market or engaging in free link exchanges.
+• Buying links in the black market or engaging in free link exchanges.

-- Investing in too many backlinks instead of focusing on getting links from high-quality sites
+• Investing in too many backlinks instead of focusing on getting links from high-quality sites

-- Stuffing keywords in a single article with the hopes of gaining more attention
+• Stuffing keywords in a single article with the hopes of gaining more attention

-- Posting spammy comments on high-authority blog posts
+• Posting spammy comments on high-authority blog posts

 Guest posting and contributing to industry publications